Professional course Professional Skills Course

 Supplementary fee information

-Fees are fully inclusive of all course materials, examination fees, refreshments and lunches.
+Fees are fully inclusive of all course materials, examination fees, refreshments and lunches (for face-to-face delivery ).
 Payment is required at the time of booking.

 Full PSC (3 core + 4 electives): £1,495.00